asnashameel/CI-CD-Pipeline-with-a-flask-app/README.md

 - Set up the artifacts configuration to generate the build output required for deployment.
 - Review the build project settings and click on the "Create build project" button to create your AWS CodeBuild project.

+### Ensure Docker Daemon can be run

+To ensure your build instance you are using have the ability to run docker daemon.
+Do the following :

+*** Know that by default AWS does not install you the docker daemon, you need to enable this setting ***

+a) Go to the project, click on Edit on the right hand side of the project.
+b) Scroll down to Environment settings
+c) Choose On demand option for provisioning model
+d) Choose Managed Image
+e) Compute should be EC2
+f) Operating system should be Ubuntu for this project, standard runtime and standard 7.0 latest image
+g) Click on additional setting and scroll down to "Priveleged" setting
+h) Enable this "Priveleged" flag if you want to build Docker images or want your builds to get elevated privileges.

 ## Create an AWS CodePipeline